randyhoffner/FEND-Proj-5/README.md

 #FEND Nanodegree Neighborhood Map Project No. 5
 ##Map of Ashland, Oregon

-Locatd in the southern end of Oregon's Rogue Valley, Ashland is a delightful combination of mountain village and one of the most  sophisticated small towns in America.
+Located in the southern end of Oregon's Rogue Valley, Ashland is a delightful combination of mountain village and one of the most  sophisticated small towns in America.
 One reason for the sophistication is the  world famous Oregon Shakespeare Festival, which has been a part of Ashland for more than 75 years.

 ###Overview